On-device Semantic Selection Made Low Latency and Memory Efficient with Monolithic Forwarding: Detailed Design

-At the beginning, we perform K-means~\cite{hartigan1979kmeans} algorithm to partition candidates into clusters.
+At the beginning, we perform K-Means~\cite{hartigan1979kmeans} on CPU to partition candidates into clusters with negligible latency overhead ($\sim$1\,ms).
 The pruning logic operates at a cluster granularity.
 The process pivots on identifying the boundary cluster, which contains the K-th ranked candidate.
 This boundary acts as a clear demarcation line, allowing us to classify all candidates into three groups: selected, deferred, and dropped.
 Selected candidates are those in clusters with scores higher than the boundary cluster's.
 The selected candidates are safely included in the final top-$K$ set and their computation ceases.
 Conversely, dropped candidates are those in lower-scoring clusters.
 The dropped candidates are pruned, as they have no chance of reaching the top-$K$.
 Consequently, only a small subset of candidates within the boundary cluster are deferred for continued processing in subsequent layers.
-Progressive cluster pruning allows the model to cease computation for the vast majority of candidates when relative ranking emerging, and the forward pass terminates completely if the number of deferred candidates is equal to the remaining top-$K$ slots to be filled.
+Progressive cluster pruning allows the model to cease computation for the vast majority of candidates when stable relative rankings emerge, and the forward pass terminates completely if the number of deferred candidates is equal to the remaining top-$K$ slots to be filled.

 It's worth mentioning that the dispersion threshold provides direct and intuitive control over the precision-latency trade-off.
-A lower threshold enables more aggressive early exits, maximizing performance at a potential precision cost, whereas a higher value preserves precision by being more conservative.
+A lower threshold enables more aggressive pruning, maximizing performance at a potential precision cost, whereas a higher value preserves precision by being more conservative.
 Crucially, our system allows users to either manually tune this threshold or simply specify a minimum precision target.
 In the latter mode, our system automatically calibrates the threshold to the lowest possible value that meets the constraint, thereby maximizing performance under the given requirement.
+In detail, we sample requests at a frequency and log their top-$K$ results.
+When the device is idle, we re-execute full inference (without pruning) to obtain the ground truth.
+We then compute the precision of the sampled requests against the ground truth.
+If the precision falls below the target precision, we raise the dispersion threshold for precision; otherwise, we lower it for performance.

-In summary, progressive cluster pruning effectively reduces the latency while maintains precision, and we provide the system ability to navigate the precision-latency spectrum.
+In summary, progressive cluster pruning effectively reduces the latency while maintaining precision, and we provide the system ability to navigate the precision-latency spectrum.